 The maximum total remuneration of the directors has been set at \$200,000 per annum to be divided among them in such proportions as they agree.
-However, Maximilian Walsh has agreed not to be paid any remuneration for the services he performs as director.
-Total directors' fees for the year ended 30 June 2016 were \$100,000.
+However, both Maximilian Walsh and Nerida Cole have agreed not to be paid any remuneration for the services performed as director.
+Total directors' fees for the year ended 30 June 2017 were \$100,000.

-Remuneration of the directors during the year ended 30 June 2016 is set out in the Directors' Report and in the notes to the financial statements
+Remuneration of the directors during the year ended 30 June 2017 is set out in the Directors' Report and in the notes to the financial statements.